fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 **Error page**

 The error page is displayed when an issue occurs during the Authentication process.
 Its purpose is to inform the User about the nature of the error (e.g., technical issue, network issues, Wallet Instance malfunction, denied data sharing, etc.) and to present the available next steps.
-For further details, refer to the `Error Management`_ section.
+For further details, refer to the :ref:`functionalities:Error Management` section.

 Relying Parties SHOULD implement the error page provided in the Official Resources.
 In any case: